DDSeriff/The-Palmetto-Arcade/README.md

 Don't give up!
 It's frustrating, I know.
 It's hard, too.
 But you're closer to understanding than you think you are.
 And, at the same time, we're never done learning.
 I'm under no impressions that what I have here is good.
 Hell, maybe it's not even mediocre.
 But it's a start, and you can get a start, too!
 We're all gonna make it.

+Credit for the background image goes to my wife.
+Thank you, and I love you.